 From June 22 to June 24 during Men’s Fashion Week in Paris, KALEIDOSCOPE and GOAT presented the new edition of our annual arts and culture festival, MANIFESTO.
 Against the unique setting of the French Communist Party building, a modern architectural landmark designed by legendary Brazilian architect Oscar Niemeyer, the festival will bring together visionary creators from different areas of culture across three days of art, fashion and sound.

 FROM THE SHOP

 In April 2023, a year after the launch of the magazine, Capsule introduced Capsule Plaza, a new initiative that infuses new energy into Milan Design Week by redefining the design showcase format.
 A hybrid between a fair and a collective exhibition, Capsule Plaza brings together designers and companies from various creative fields, bridging industry and culture with a bold curation that spans interiors and architecture, beauty and technology, ecology and craft.

 1017 ALYX 9SM

-KALEIDOSCOPE presents a solo exhibition by Houston-based artist Mark Flood (b.
-1957), curated by Alessio Ascari, currently on view until 20 January at Spazio Maiocchi in Milan.
+In January 2023, KALEIDOSCOPE presented a solo exhibition by Houston-based artist Mark Flood (b.
+1957), curated by Alessio Ascari, at Spazio Maiocchi in Milan.
 In his paintings, Flood deploys the detritus of contemporary culture—slogans, celebrities, logos, and memes—to mock American society and the elitist art world.
 The exhibition also provided the scenography for the runway presentation of the 1017 ALYX 9SM Fall/Winter 2023 collection.